-Plans are in progress to commence the Government Owned-Contractor Operated (GOCO) warehousing mechanism that has cost saving attributes and sustainability potential for procurement, storage and delivery of HIV and other health related materials.
+Plans are in progress to commence the Government Owned-Contractor Operated (GOCO) warehousing mechanism that has cost saving attributes and sustainability potential for procurement, storage and

 For monitoring and evaluation purposes, the program has a functional SI unit that provides technical support to the NMOD-EPIC team.
 Collectively they have developed harmonized tools for use in the program.